Wizkiller96/WizBot/docs/guides/migration-guide.md

    - `.stats` to ensure owner id (credentials) is correct
    - `.lcr` to see custom reactions
    - `.lp` to list permissions
 5. 🎉 Enjoy.
-If you want to learn how to update the bot, click (here)[#linux-updating-the-bot].
+If you want to learn how to update the bot, click (here)[https://nadekobot.readthedocs.io/en/v3/guides/linux-guide/#update-instructions].

 ## Manual